Three people die in an avalanche in the Italian Alps

-The air ambulance arrived at the scene of the accident with the technician and the avalanche dog of the Alpine Rescue Service, which landed at the place where other mountain skiers present had already unearthed the victims.
+The air ambulance arrived at the scene of the accident with the technician and the avalanche dog of the Alpine Rescue Service, which landed at the place where other mountain skiers present had already dug up the victims.

-“They were all expert guys.
-They were going up the canal where there was already a trace of someone who had passed before, but they saw each other. overwhelmed by the avalanche“, explained the head of Alpine Rescue Matteo Gasparini, in statements to the public television channel RAI.
+«They were all expert guys.
+They were going up the channel where there was already a trace of someone who had passed previously, but they were overwhelmed by the avalanche,” explained the head of Alpine Rescue Matteo Gasparini in statements to the public television channel RAI.

 #people #die #avalanche #Italian #Alps